SomeWeekendReading/someweekendreading.github.io/_posts/2023-03-25-misbranding-chatgpt-french.md

 humor is juvenile in French, but not especially transgressive the way it would be in English.
 Just as well.)

 That pretty much sums it up.
-(One of my favorite Oz quips from _Buffy_.)
+(One of my favorite Oz quips from _Buffy_, S2E13, "Surprise".)

 ## The museum of questionable marketing strategies